BadLamb/dexm/README.md

 DB contracts give you access to a public distributed KV DB.
 PublicDBs are a way of storing data across nodes, all the data on it is public but it isn't a big problem, we have developed systems that allow to publicly share many normally private information such as password hashes.
 We are working on a private
 DB but it isn't coming anytime soon.

+### Planned features:
+- **Indistinguishability Obfuscation**
+- **Distributed exchange run on the network that would allow varying rewards based on the price of the coin to keep profitability of mining stable**